 The closest thing to the official Miami Beach would be the North Miami Beach.
 The beach is central and you’ll find locals and tourists alike sunbathing all day long.
 Since all of it’s quite central, there are a ton of eateries nearby.
 The beach is also home to the North Beach Bandshell that provides great musical entertainment throughout the year.
 And of course, after your done sunning, the nightlife in Miami Beach is second-to-none.

-Getting on the water is the best way to experience Florida’s Beaches.
+Getting on the water is the best way to experience the Sunshine State.
 Take this City Cruise to see the Millionaires mansions of Miami and cruise to the Venetian Islands and South Beach.

 You might know it for its 1930s art deco vibes, or hot nightlife, but South Beach in Miami also offers powdery white beaches and lots of activities to boot.
 Surrounded by the Atlantic Ocean, South Beach has two distinct areas that attract different crowds.